(Philadelphia with Kids – Part 2)

 Interesting Point: The Liberty Bell March, by John Philip Sousa, was written for when the bell was brought on tours around the U.S. They had parades with it.
 It turns out the Liberty Bell March was also used by Monty Python as its theme song.
 It’s very disconcerting to hear the Monty Python theme play in the background while visiting one of America’s most famous patriotic relics!

-This artilce was posted on Sunday, September 25th, 2005 at 4:38 pm and is filed under Philadelphia, Traveling, USA, USA.
+This article was posted on Sunday, September 25th, 2005 at 4:38 pm and is filed under Philadelphia, Traveling, USA, USA.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.